temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 - **Level:** ⭐ Temporal beginner
 - **Time:** ⏱️ ~20 minutes
 - **Goals:** 🙌
-  - Learn how to set up, build, and test a Temporal application project from scratch using the [Go SDK](https://github.com/temporalio/sdk-go).
+  - Set up, build, and test a Temporal application project from scratch using the [Go SDK](https://github.com/temporalio/sdk-go).
   - Become more familiar with core concepts and the application structure.

 :::